testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #draft`

-:white_check_mark:  **Do:** A common need, not possible technically to change scope - need to remove.
+:white_check_mark:  **Do:** A common need, not possible technically to change existing path - need to remove.
 Instead of removing, create unique path and unique response.
+This minimizes coupling between tests.

+Remember that after every test everything is cleaned-up, see bullet about clean-up

 <br/>